Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Omnidirectional Aerial Teleoperation

 \subsection{Omnidirectional Aerial Robot}

 To thoroughly exploit the omnidirectionality of human hand, an aerial robot that can hover at any orientations is required.
 Here we use an upgraded version of the tiltable-quadrotor presented in \cite{li_servo_2024}.
-For the upgrade, we enlarge the rotating limitation of the servo module for omnidirectional flight, and we mount a fork-like end effector on the top of the robot to perform valve-turning tasks.
+For the upgrade, we enlarge the rotating limitation of servo modules for omnidirectional flight, and we mount a fork-like end effector on the top of the robot to turn the valve.
 The control method is actuator-level nonlinear model predictive control, exactly the same with the approach proposed in \cite{li_servo_2024}.

-As the same with \cite{li_servo_2024}, we define the body frame of the drone $\left\{\mathcal{B}\right\}$ at its center of gravity (CoG).
-With the flight controller, the robot can be simplified as a first-order model as follows.
+As the same with \cite{li_servo_2024}, we define the body frame $\left\{\mathcal{B}\right\}$ of the drone at its center of gravity (CoG).
+With the flight controller, the robot can be simplified as a first-order model: